Herambjadhav/HeadlineGenerator/README.md

 # HeadlineGenerator
-A tool to process the corpus of an article to generate a suitable headline.
+A python tool to process the corpus of an article for generating a suitable headline.